 Try to RSVP as soon as you know whether your child can attend or not, but if it slips through the cracks, don't stress.
 Most locations don't need a final headcount until the day of or the day before the party, so it's not totally awful to text a mom a few days before to see if your kid can still come.
 If you're the one throwing the party and haven't heard back from guests, assume they aren't coming and move on, unless it's your kid's best friend.
 Then feel free to follow up.

 My mom's advice: let your kids invite an equal number of kids to the age they're turning, give or take a couple.
-I think it stands, unless your child wants to invite someone from pre- or elementary school, and then you can't be that jerk who only invites one girl from the class and leaves everyone else out.
-However, in my experience, it is totally fine to only invite one or two who your child really likes (or whose moms you really like).
+I think it stands, unless your child wants to invite someone from pre- or elementary school whose mom you haven't met, meaning taking the invite to school is the only option.
+In that case, you can't be that jerk who only invites one girl from the class and leaves everyone else out.
+However, in my experience, if you have a relationship with the moms and can text or email an invite, it's totally fine to only invite one or two classmates who your child really likes.

 The only hard-and-fast rules for gift giving are these: spend what you feel comfortable with and, if at all possible, do not take your child with you to shop for birthday gifts for their friends.
 To do so is to know that you will either leave the store with a crying kid or with two of whatever gift you're giving, one for the birthday kid and one for your own.